ward/run/_posts/2022-01-16-slovenia-trip.md

 direction, and (2) I was hoping there might be a path popping up that was not on the map.
 As luck would have it, a path did appear!
 I followed this for a while, thinking it would lead somewhere.
 It did.
 You guessed it.
 Another tree wasteland.
 However!
-In the distance I could make out an actual road, so once more I decided to just push through the woods.
+In the distance I could make out an actual asphalt road, so once more I decided to just push through the woods.
 Slow going, but the right direction.
 I was a bit over this forest run.
 I ended up finding some fields, running straight through those and making it to the road in the end.
 I was maybe 3 km into the run and 40 minutes had passed.
 Whoops.